Burmese–Siamese War (1775–1776): Burmese preparations

-The strategy of King Hsinbyushin to invade Siam from two directions and converge was foiled by the Siamese capture of Chiangmai and the Mon Rebellion at Martaban.
+The strategy of King Hsinbyushin to invade Siam from two directions and converge was foiled by the Siamese capture of Chiang Mai and the Mon Rebellion at Martaban.
 The retreated Minye Yannaung reported Maha Thiha Thura about the Burmese' crushing defeat at Bangkaeo.
 Maha Thiha Thura applied the strategy of King Bayinnaung of the sixteenth century against Siam by securing Northern Siamese cities of the Upper Chao Phraya Valley (called Hua Mueang Nuea หัวเมืองเหนือ in Thai, including Phitsanulok, Sukhothai, Sawankhalok, Kamphaengphet, etc.) and using it as the base for military operations in Lower Siam.
 Phitsanulok had been the Mueang Ek or political administrative center of Northern Siam since the Ayutthaya Period with Chaophraya Surasi Boonma as the governor since 1770.

 King Hsinbyushin travelled from his court at Ava to Yangon in March 1774 and had been there to raise the height of the Shwedagon Pagoda to 327 feet.
 Maha Thiha Thura sent a letter to the Burmese king at Yangon, proposing his plan to invade Northern Siam through the Mae Lamao Pass at Tak, citing that Northern Siam had been 'plentiful'.
 Hsinbyushin consented and ordered Maha Thiha Thura to lay waste on the towns of Upper Chao Phraya as planned.

-Maha Thiha Thura ordered Nemyo Thihapate and Thado Mindin, who had been defeated by the Siamese earlier that year and expelled from Chiangmai to regroup at Chiangsaen, to retake Chiangmai in that rainy season and to bring food supplies from the north to the campaign of Maha Thiha Thura.
-Nemyo Thihapate and Thado Mindin took off from Chiangsaen to invade Chiangmai in September 1775.
-Phraya Vichienprakarn (formerly Phaya Chaban) the governor of Chiangmai informed the Thonburi court about the Burmese invasion.
-King Taksin then assigned the two Chaophrayas Chakri and Surasi to bring the northern regiments to defend Chiangmai.
+Maha Thiha Thura ordered Nemyo Thihapate and Thado Mindin, who had been defeated by the Siamese earlier that year and expelled from Chiang Mai to regroup at Chiang Saen, to retake Chiang Mai in that rainy season and to bring food supplies from the north to the campaign of Maha Thiha Thura.
+Nemyo Thihapate and Thado Mindin took off from Chiang Saen to invade Chiang Mai in September 1775.
+Phraya Vichienprakarn (formerly Phaya Chaban) the governor of Chiang Mai informed the Thonburi court about the Burmese invasion.
+King Taksin then assigned the two Chaophrayas Chakri and Surasi to bring the northern regiments to defend Chiang Mai.

-Once the northern Siamese troops had left for Chiangmai, Maha Thiha Thura marched his massive army of 35,000 men from Martaban through the Mae Lamao Pass into Northern Siam in October 1775.
+Once the northern Siamese troops had left for Chiang Mai, Maha Thiha Thura marched his massive army of 35,000 men from Martaban through the Mae Lamao Pass into Northern Siam in October 1775.
 His subordinate generals included his own younger brother and other generals including Minye Yannaung, Pakan Bo, Pyanchi Yegaung Kyaw and Kyaw Kathu.

 However, none of the Burmese commanders were enthusiastic about the invasion.
 The king was dying, and the palace of full of rumors and intrigues.
 Maha Thiha Thura himself was more worried about the succession affairs as the heir-apparent Singu was his son-in-law.
 Maha Thiha Thura had faced many difficulties in raising an invasion force, and had to wait until the end of rainy season in 1775 to start the invasion.